-Your conversation with your children will also depend on what option you are planning to pursue.
+How your conversation with your children will proceed will also depend on what option you are planning to pursue.

 If You Are Considering Abortion

-It is up to you to decide if you should talk to your children about abortion.
+It is up to you to decide if you should talk to your children about abortion as the path for your unexpected second or third pregnancy.
 How you address this issue will depend on your personal values, your child’s age, and how much you feel comfortable sharing.

 If you do decide to talk to your children about an abortion, make sure you first take the time to cope with any feelings of grief you may have.
 When you give the news to your children, you want to be ready and available to help them with whatever feelings they have.
 Answer their questions openly and honestly, but don’t give them more information than they can handle.

 More and more women are talking with their children about abortion starting at a young age, which can help to decrease the stigma surrounding it.
-Additionally, beginning the conversation at a young age can help children understand complex issues such as abortion.
+Additionally, beginning the conversation at a young age can help children understand the complex issues of family-building and family-planning.

 If You Are Considering Adoption